International Council at the University of Ostrava

 In February 2019 the Rector of the University of Ostrava established International Council.
 The Council is the Rector’s advisory body whose establishment and essential agenda is grounded in the Long-term Strategic Plan of the UO 2016–2020, (sub-objective 4/4.4.9.).

-International Council provides the Management of the University, faculties and University institutes with reviews of and recommendations for strategic plans and strategic management in the areas of research, creative activities and innovation, teaching and learning, University development, and particularly in the area of internationalisation, including the internationalisation of the curriculum and enhancement of students’ competencies for global engagement.
+International Council provides the Management of the University, Faculties and University Institutes with recommendations in all relevant areas: in research and artistic activities, teaching and learning, development and innovations, social engagement, and particularly in internationalisation, including the internationalisation of the curriculum.

 The members of the Council are internationally respected academics and researchers with broad international experience, and integrity; they represent a variety of research areas and fields of education as well as a variety of global regions.